coleifer/peewee/docs/peewee/database.rst

            model_metadata_class = ThreadSafeDatabaseMetadata

-The database can now be swapped safely while running in a multi-threaded environment using the :py:meth:`Database.bind` or :py:meth:`Database.bind_ctx` methods.
+The database can now be swapped safely while running in a multi-threaded environment using the :meth:`Database.bind` or :meth:`Database.bind_ctx` methods.

 .. _connection_management:

 Connection Management
 ---------------------

-To open a connection to a database, use the :py:meth:`Database.connect` method:
+To open a connection to a database, use the :meth:`Database.connect` method:

 .. code-block:: pycon
    :emphasize-lines: 2